 Behind the Stage

-Because we know that what happens leading up to and at events is often of interest you, we have created a “Behind the Stage” article that will post here once a month.
-We will provide you insight in the world of entertainment as it relates to the Resch Center Complex or other productions of PMI Entertainment Group, the managers of the complex.
+Because we know that what happens leading up to and at events is often of interest to you, we have created a “Behind the Stage” article that will post here once a month.
+We will provide you insight in the world of entertainment as it relates to the Resch Center or other productions of PMI Entertainment Group.

 It’s anything but business as usual at the corner of Oneida and Lombardi.
 If you haven’t driven past that neck of the woods lately you have missed Shopko Hall.
 Literally.
 It is gone.
 Demolition is well under way at the Brown County Veterans Memorial Complex to make way for a new $93M expo center, due to open in January of 2021.
 Crews officially started the process of tearing down the complex on May 1, but it wasn’t until early June before Shopko Hall was down and gone.

 The former Packer Hall of Fame building is gone, and as you can see in the photo, the Brown County Veterans Memorial Arena is almost gone at the time of this writing.
 Officials already held a groundbreaking ceremony in mid-July.